 Many brands spend months on end making sure that their website looks clean, professional, and delivers a seamless experience.
 Their design is engaging, their color scheme is on-brand and captivating, and they make sure to use white space to highlight the most important elements on every page.
-Simply put, some companies know how to design a near-perfect website.

 Don’t make your visitors hunt for the contact page.
 In fact, it is a great idea to place your contact information in the footer of every page on your site.
-That way, if a visitor suddenly decides that he or she needs additional information, they can get in touch with you immediately without having to spend extra time to look for your contact details.
+That way, if a visitor suddenly decides that he or she needs additional information, they can get in touch with you immediately without having to spend extra time looking for your contact details.

 At the very least, try to keep the most basic contact information -- such as your email address and phone number -- at the top and bottom of every page.
 The last thing you want, especially if you’re a new business, is to lose potential customers because it took them too long to find a way to reach out to you and they just gave up.